Tab Time Machine

 Current tab onlyRuns after you click.

-No host permissionsNo persistent site access.
+No persistent host permissionsNo persistent site access.

 Archive by choiceWayback opens only after a click.